 The ENT will explain the surgery and answer any questions.
 Make sure you talk with your child’s ENT about:

-- When your child needs to stop eating and drinking.
-For example, it is common not to eat or drink after midnight the night before surgery.
+When your child needs to stop eating and drinking.
+For example, it's common not to eat or drink after midnight the night before surgery.

 And if your child gets sick before surgery, call his or her ENT.
 Surgery may need to be rescheduled.

 Your child will probably have the surgery as an outpatient.
 That means that he or she will go home the same day as the surgery.
 The surgery usually takes between 30 and 45 minutes.
 Your child will get medicine to sleep during the surgery (general anesthesia).
 Some children may need to stay overnight.
 This may include children who:

 Have other health problems